rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/05_Lesson5.md

 ### Standard Normal Curve

 This curve is the resulting distribution we get when we standardize our scores.
-We will use this distribution along with the Z table to compute percentages above, below, or in between observations in later sections.

 <p align="center">
     <img align="center" alt="The Standard Normal Curve" src=http://www.oswego.edu/~srp/stats/images/z.gif><br/>